2020 AMAs: The Weeknd to Give 1st TV Performance of 'Save Your Tears'

-2020 American Music Awards: The Weeknd to to Give First TV Performance of 'Save Your Tears' (Exclusive)
+2020 American Music Awards: The Weeknd to Give First TV Performance of 'Save Your Tears' (Exclusive)

 Fans of The Weeknd better get some big shades because they are about to be blinded by the light!
 The 30-year-old musician is to hit the stage at the 2020 American Music Awards on Sunday for what is sure to be a number of memorable performances.